gunnicom/SuiteDAV/README.md

 		"platform": {
 		  "php": "7.2.2"
 		}
-- Run "composer update" to download SabreDAV http://sabre.io/
+- Run "composer update --no-dev" to download SabreDAV http://sabre.io/

 **** IMPORTANT ****
 When using SuiteCRM < 7.10.14 or < 7.11.2 SuiteCRM upgrade will overwrite your composer.json file.
 After the upgrade you need to insert above changes again and run composer update